taranis-ai/taranis.ai/content/en/docs/settings/_index.md

 ### Keyboard shortcuts

 The settings page lists the available keyboard shortcuts.
 They are currently static and cannot be customized per user.
+Common Assess shortcuts include adding selected Stories to a report and bookmarking selected Stories.